 Any outstanding bills against the property must also be taken care of such as utilities, other taxes, debts and insurance.

-There may be a few other unforeseen expenses, but the above is the bulk of your expenses.
+There may be a few other unforeseen expenses too, such as repairs or a house clearance company, but the above will make up the bulk of your expenses.

 What Is Probate?